-29. Use over the door organizers.
-In addition to plastic bins, we use a few over the door organizers for smaller things.
-We attached them on the inside of our main storage doors to hide them out of sight.
+29. Use over-the-door organizers.
+In addition to plastic bins, we use a few over-the-door organizers for smaller things.
+We attached them to the inside of our main storage doors to hide them out of sight.

 30. Divide and conquer.
 If you are traveling with a partner, split up your daily tasks to be more efficient and get them done faster.